Cape gannet

 The Cape gannet (Morus capensis) is a large seabird of the gannet family, Sulidae.

 They are easily identified by their large size, black and white plumage and distinctive yellow crown and hindneck.
 The pale blue bill is pointed with fine serrations near the tip; perhaps because of the depth and speed of the gannet's dive when fishing (depending on altitude, gannets hit the water at speeds of between 40 and 86 kph), its beak has no external nostrils into which the water might be forced.
+The widely mentioned maximum speed of 120 km/h has never been measured and published.

 Taxonomy

 German naturalist Hinrich Lichtenstein described the Cape gannet in 1823.

 The Sulidae, the gannets and boobies, appeared about 30 million years ago.
 Early Sulidae fossils most resembled the boobies, although they were more aquatic, with the gannets splitting off later, about 16 million years ago.
 The gannets evolved in the northern hemisphere, later colonising the southern oceans.
 The most ancient extant species may be the Abbott's booby, possibly the sole survivor of an otherwise extinct separate lineage.
 A 2011 genetic study of nuclear and mitochondrial DNA suggests that the ancestor of the gannets arose around 2.5 million years ago before splitting into northern and southern lineages.
 The latter then splitting into the Cape and Australasian gannets around 0.5 million years ago.
 The three gannets are generally considered to be separate species forming a superspecies, though they have also formerly been classified as subspecies of the northern gannet (Sula bassanus).

+"Cape gannet" has been designated as the official common name for the species by the International Ornithologists' Union (IOC).

 Description

 When seen in flight the snow-white body with the black tail, primaries and secondaries, and dark bill makes them easy to identify.
 At closer range the distinctive golden crown and nape, which gradually becomes white on the neck, is noticeable.
 Juveniles and immatures are dark brown with a pale bill, and can resemble the dark-coloured boobies at first glance.

 Adults are about 84–94 cm long and have a 171–185 cm wingspan and weigh ca. 2.6 kg.

 The Cape gannet is identified from the Australasian gannet by the all-black tail, a longer black stripe down the throat (from underneath the beak) and more extensive black on the face, but all of these features are difficult to identify unless at close proximity.
 The Cape gannet is also very similar to the northern gannet, but the latter differs from its entirely white tail and its wings, which are only black at the tip.
 It also is similar to the blue-footed booby (Sula nebouxii).